 The Asheville Botanical Gardens host many events and classes that are open to the public.
-Their most popular events are the plant sales they hold in the spring and fall.
+One of the most popular events is the seasonal plant sale they hold in the spring and fall.
 At these sales, the Botanical Gardens and outside plant vendors sell a variety of trees, shrubs, and flowers to raise money for their cause.
 The only money they receive is through donations, memberships, and these events.

-The Asheville Botanical Gardens also offer classes to inform the public about the indigenous plants.
-Plant experts hold classes that will deepen your relationship and understanding of plants.
-If you are interested in one of these classes, make sure you sign up as soon as possible.
+The Asheville Botanical Gardens also offers classes to inform the public about the indigenous plants.
+Botanists and gardeners hold classes that are sure to deepen your relationship and understanding of plants.
+Local tip: If you are interested in one of these classes, make sure you sign up as soon as possible.
 They fill up fast!

 Book Your Mountain Getaway Today